aadilghani1/customer-churn-task/readme.md

 - Recommendations based on insights

 ## Submission
-You have until next week Wednesday(24.04.2024) to complete and submit the challenge as a Github link to my email.
+You have until next week Wednesday(24.04.2024) to complete and submit the challenge as a Github link to my email - aadil@slected.me

 Feel free to ask if you have any questions or need further clarifications!